top of page

 The first line of defense against polymerase errors is proofreading.

 If a polymerase incorporates a non-complementary nucleotide, the distorted geometry of the mismatched base pair alters the enzyme’s conformation.
 The polymerase pauses.
-The 3′ end of the nascent strand is transferred from the polymerase active site to the exonuclease site.
+The 3′ end of the nascent strand is then transferred from the polymerase active site to the exonuclease active site.

 Proofreading dramatically improves fidelity.
 The baseline mismatch rate of 1 in 10⁵–10⁶ nucleotides is reduced by 100- to 1000-fold.
 After proofreading, errors occur roughly once every 10 million to 100 million nucleotides.